hshutan/FlipDotCompendium/README.md

 ##### Sign Test Mode

-Somewhat interesting is the test mode seen in the table above.
-This is an incredibly useful way to see if a sign is operating properly.
-As noted above, remove all power from the sign, set the dipswitches to test mode, then apply power to the sign (24vDC and 12vDC to appropriate connections).
+Somewhat interesting is the test mode option seen in the table above.
+This is a useful way to see if a sign is operating properly independent of other variables.

+1. Remove all power from the sign
+2. Set the dipswitches to test mode as indicated above
+3. Apply power to the sign (24vDC and 12vDC to appropriate connections)

 #### Protocol Information